-Over the next years, the courts repeatedly ruled that merely putting the warning “do not scrape us” in your website terms of service is not enough.
+Over the subsequent years, the courts repeatedly ruled that merely putting the warning “do not scrape us” in your website terms of service is not enough.

 This laid the foundations for multiple cases that link any data scraping with a clear breach of copyright and apparent monetary damages.

-This decision showcases that using any publicly available and not copyrighted data can not cause any web scraping legal issues.
+This decision showcases that using publicly available and not copyrighted data can not cause legal issues in web scraping.

-However, the decision does not grant web crawlers the possibility to use data gathered by scraping for any commercial purpose or the freedom of obtaining data from sites that require authentication even eCommerce data scraping from publicly available eCommerce websites.
+However, the decision does not grant web crawlers the possibility to use data gathered by scraping for any commercial purpose or the freedom of obtaining data from sites that require authentication.

 Regulations Surrounding Illegal Scraping

-In order to prevent illegal scraping, In 2016, Congress passed the Better Online Ticket Sales (BOTS) Act – the first legislation specifically targeting bad bots.
+To prevent illegal scraping, In 2016, Congress passed the Better Online Ticket Sales (BOTS) Act – the first legislation explicitly targeting bad bots.

 They forbid the use of software that bypasses security controls on ticket provider websites.

-In order to do their dirty work, automated ticket scalping bots use many techniques, including web scraping that utilizes advanced business logic to detect scalping opportunities, input shopping cart purchase information, and even resell stock on secondary markets.
+To do their dirty work, automated ticket scalping bots use many techniques, including web scraping that utilizes data-driven business logic to detect scalping opportunities, input shopping cart purchase information, and even resell stock on secondary markets.